JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to deal with trend growth and how to recover the non-stationary variables from the detrended model variables.

+## Caldara_et_al_2012
+Replicates Caldara, Dario and Fernandez-Villaverde, Jesus and Rubio-Ramirez, Juan F. and Yao, Wen (2012): "Computing DSGE Models with Recursive Preferences and Stochastic Volatility", Review of Economic Dynamics, 15, pp. 188-206.

+This mod-file shows how to use auxiliary variables to deal with recursive preferences and expected returns.
+It also shows how to use the ```plot_policy_fun.m``` to plot the policy functions using Dynare